ecoricemon/acttey/crates/syn-locator/README.md

 ## When to use

-If you read a rust file then parsing the read string through the `syn::parse_str`, then you will lose span information.
+If you read a rust file then parse the read string through the `syn::parse_str`, you will lose span information.
 This crate finds source code locations of syntax tree nodes by simple string comparison.

 ## Example